The world is moving towards natural living again.

 Let’s look at how to make the best choice for you.
 It’s actually quite simple: shop fresh, cook fresh and eat fresh!

-Natural foods tend to be locally farmed without the use of harmful pesticides, hormones, and grown from organic seeds or parent plants.
+Natural foods tend to be locally farmed without the use of harmful pesticides, and hormones, and are grown from organic seeds or parent plants.
 Look for ingredients which are not overly processed (i.e.: in its most natural, raw state).
 This can be as easy as choosing a sachet of dried herbs and spices over a cook-in sauce with lots of artificial flavourings and powders.

 Harvest your own